-After travelling WA pretty extensively in 2017, we want to showcase some of the best WA beaches*.
+After travelling WA pretty extensively in 2017, we want to showcase some of the best Western Australia beaches*.
 We have been to some pretty nice beaches around the world but hand on heart, nothing compares to home.
 If you think we’re biased because WA is our home, please allow us to prove you wrong.
 With the longest coastline of any state or territory in Australia, it’s no surprise that WA is packed full of, I dare say, THE BEST BEACHES IN THE WORLD.
 Yes, the WHOLE world.
 Time to get out and see the phenomenal beaches we have on offer!

 *According to us – so don’t get offended if we’ve left some out.

 - 10. Blue Holes, Kalbarri

 - 7. Lucky Bay, Cape Le Grand National Park, Esperance

 - 5. Ningaloo Reef, Exmouth and Coral Bay

 - 4. Cape Leveque, Dampier Peninsula

 - Honourable mention… Thistle Cove, Cape Le Grand National Park, Esperance